 The commercial production of corn has seen many improvements, particularly since the 1920's when corn varieties were developed by conventional breeding between progeny of two inbred lines to give hybrid varieties that were known to be superior to open-pollinated varieties in terms of their agronomic characteristics.
 In present agricultural systems, hybrid corn varieties are used in most developed countries for consistency of performance and production.
-The applicant claims that, in the case of corn line 1507 hybrids, the presence of the insect-protected and herbicide-tolerance traits will provide producers with additional improvements to the available genetic stock.
+In the case of corn line 1507 hybrids, the presence of the insect-protected and herbicide-tolerance traits will provide producers with additional improvements to the available genetic stock.

-2.2 Donor organisms
+Donor organisms